Open to both faculty and instructors in institutions of higher education and K-12 teachers of classics. SCS membership is not required.

 A brief report about the project and its impact will be due within 12 months of receiving the award.

-Projects that have received funding are briefly described
+Projects that have received funding in previous years:

 To fund these programs the Society uses income derived from the following contributions to its Research and Teaching Endowment and matching grants from the National Endowment for the Humanities: a major gift from an anonymous donor, a contribution from the Classical Association of the Middle West and South (CAMWS), and donations to the Friends of Zeph Stewart Fund.
 Winners of these awards will be selected by a subcommittee of the Joint Committee on the Classics in American Education, whose membership is selected from both the SCS and the American Classical League.